This is the BEST Way to Find Motivated SellersReading Time: 8 minutes

 It’s not likely that you’ll find distressed properties in rich neighborhoods.
-You’re going to get very few calls back from that versus a more blue collar neighborhood or a lower income neighborhood that has more probability.
+You’re going to get very few calls back from that versus a more blue-collar neighborhood or a lower income neighborhood that has more probability.

 Think about what your target market is—what is it that you, personally, are going after?
 From experience, most ‘Condos for sale’ deals I did were gotten through this method.